swiftlang/swift/docs/HighLevelSILOptimizations.rst

 array.check_subscript(index: Int)

   Read the array count from the storage descriptor.
-Execute a ``trap`` if ``index < 0 || index >= count``.
+Execute a ``trap`` if ``index < array.startIndex || index >= array.endIndex``.
 No elements are read.
 No state is written.
 Despite being read only, this operation is control dependent.

 array.get_count() -> Int

-  Read the array count from the storage descriptor.
+  Read the array count (``array.endIndex - array.startIndex``) from the storage descriptor.
 No elements are read.
 No state is written.
 This is neither guarded nor control dependent.

 array.get_capacity() -> Int